 Anvisa incorporates RDC 327 rules into Ordinance 344 and formalizes veterinary prescription of cannabis

-Anvisa's update "mirrors" the rules for controlling cannabis products directly in the list of controlled substances and defines classification for industrial inputs
+Anvisa's update 'mirrors' the cannabis product control rules directly into the list of controlled substances and defines classification for industrial inputs

 Published on 11/26/2025